agriculturegovau/agds-next/.changeset/purple-ravens-grow.md

 '@ag.ds-next/react': patch
 ---

-app-layout: Decreased the gap in the sidebar between icons and labels from 1rem to 0.75rem
+app-layout: Decreased the gap between icons and labels in the sidebar from `1rem` to `0.75rem`